- Request a Free Demo

 Your FBA sell-through rate is calculated by taking your sold and shipped units over the past 90 days and dividing it by the average number of units you have stocked in Amazon’s fulfillment centers during that period.

-This Amazon program helps reduce the cost of fulfilling orders for small and lightweight FBA inventory.
-Certain conditions apply.
+This now-defunct Amazon program helped reduce the cost of fulfilling orders for small and lightweight FBA inventory.

 Also referred to as the Buy Box, a featured offer appears on every product detail page with an "Add to Cart" button which customers click to begin the checkout process.
 Multiple sellers selling the same item must compete to own the featured offer, which Amazon will reward to the seller who maintains the best metrics and will more likely meet the customer’s expectations.

 Shoppers can submit seller feedback about their buying experience on the Amazon marketplace.
 Based on a five-star scale, Amazon seller feedback is a public rating of your performance as a seller.
 Your feedback rating affects a potential customer’s confidence in you and influences your account health and ability to win the Buy Box, among other things.